glutanimate/pytest-anki/README.md

 ## Contributing

 Contributions are welcome!
-To set up `pytest-anki` for development, please first make sure you have Python 3.8+ and [poetry](https://python-poetry.org/docs/) installed, then run the following steps:
+To set up `pytest-anki` for development, please first make sure you have Python 3.8+ and [poetry](https://python-poetry.org/docs/) installed (1.3.x or later), then run the following steps:

 ```
 $ git clone https://github.com/glutanimate/pytest-anki.git